Bruce Lunsford: Roles in Brown administration

 In the 1979 race for Governor of Kentucky, Lunsford became the Northern Kentucky representative for the campaign of John Y. Brown Jr. When Brown won the primary Lunsford became treasurer of the Kentucky Democratic Party.

 When Brown won the general election, he made Lunsford the Deputy Development Secretary, then his Legislative Liaison.
-Lunsford was named Kentucky's first Secretary of Commerce in 1980, the head of Kentucky's first Commerce Cabinet.
+When Development Secretary Larry Townsend stepped down, effective January 1, 1981, Lunsford was named as acting secretary.
+Later that month, Brown announced a reorganization of his Development Cabinet to form Kentucky's first Commerce Cabinet, with Lunsford at its head as Secretary of Commerce.
 In that post, Lunsford marketed the state as a business destination and helped land more than 55,000 new jobs and $4.6 billion in new manufacturing investment.

 Some of the significant projects Lunsford negotiated included setting up the United Parcel Service Hub in Louisville, the Delta Airlines Hub in Northern Kentucky and downtown redevelopment projects in Ashland, Lexington and Louisville.
 Lunsford also led the effort to reach out to Japan by establishing a Kentucky office there, still in existence today, which has been instrumental in attracting substantial Japanese investment to the state.